Daddy's Little Girls

-Daddy's Little Girls is a 2007 American film written and directed by Tyler Perry and produced by Perry and Reuben Cannon.
-The film stars Idris Elba, Gabrielle Union, Louis Gossett Jr., and Tracee Ellis Ross.
+Daddy's Little Girls is a 2007 American romantic comedy drama film written and directed by Tyler Perry, produced by Perry and Reuben Cannon, and starring Gabrielle Union, Idris Elba, Louis Gossett Jr., and Tracee Ellis Ross.
 It tells the story of a lawyer who helps a mechanic in a custody battle against his mean-spirited ex-wife over who will get custody of their daughters.

 Daddy's Little Girls was released on February 14, 2007 by Lions Gate Entertainment.
 This is the first of six films directed by Perry that he does not appear in (the other five being Acrimony, For Colored Girls, Temptation: Confessions of a Marriage Counselor, Nobody's Fool and A Jazzman's Blues) as well as the first of Perry's films to not be based on any of the filmmaker's stage plays.

 Plot

-In Edgewood, Atlanta, Monty James (Idris Elba) is a mechanic working for Willie (Louis Gossett Jr.) who dreams of owning his own shop.
-His three daughters, Sierra (Sierra McClain), Lauryn (Lauryn McClain), and China (China Anne McClain) have been cared for by their elderly maternal grandmother Kat (Juanita Jennings) with frequent visits from Monty along with financial support.
-Before her death from lung cancer, Kat asks Monty to take custody of them since her daughter/Monty's ex-wife Jennifer (Tasha Smith) has little to no interest in her daughters, having not visited them in several months prior to her mother’s death.
-She is preferably more involved in the business activity of her live-in boyfriend Joe (Gary Anthony Sturgis), the main drug dealer in the neighborhood who people are afraid of testifying against or else he'll have them killed.
+In Edgewood, Atlanta, Monty James is a well-liked mechanic working for Willie, who dreams of owning his own shop.
+His three daughters, Sierra, Lauryn, and China, live with their maternal grandmother, Kat, but Monty visits regularly and provides financial support.
+Before her death, Kat asks Monty to take custody of them since her disowned daughter/Monty's ex-wife Jennifer, barely has any interest in the girls, caring more about her live-in drug dealer boyfriend Joe.

-Following Kat's funeral, Jennifer arrives with Joe and his thugs upset that no one notified her of her mother’s death.
-Jennifer tries to physically take the girls from Monty demanding that they leave with her and Joe, but her aunt Rita (Cassi Davis) steps in and stops her.
-She leaves, but informs Monty that she intends to seek full custody of the girls.
+Following Kat's funeral, Jennifer arrives with Joe and his thugs.
+She tries to physically take the girls from Monty, but her aunt Rita steps in.
+She leaves, telling Monty she intends to seek full custody of the girls.

-In an effort to earn extra money, Monty accepts a job as a driver for Julia Rossmore (Gabrielle Union), an attorney, at the recommendation of his next-door neighbor Maya (Malinda Williams) who works as her assistant.
-When Monty and Julia meet, she insists they refrain from fraternizing and keeps a strict schedule.
-Monty has to work later than expected one night after Julia’s friends, Brenda (Terri J. Vaughn) and Cynthia (Tracee Ellis Ross), set Julia up on a blind date with Byron (Craig Robinson) who turns out to be an unemployed and obnoxious aspiring rapper.
-While driving Julia home, Monty receives a call that his children were involved in a house fire.
-Without explanation to Julia, Monty immediately heads to the hospital against the protest of an uninformed Julia who fires him.
+Monty accepts a job as a driver for attorney Julia Rossmore at the recommendation of his next-door neighbor Maya to earn extra money.
+One night, after Julia’s friends, Brenda and Cynthia set her up on a blind date with Byron, Monty has to work later than expected.
+While driving her home, Monty receives a call that his children were involved in a house fire.
+So he immediately heads to the hospital without telling Julia, who fires him.